lineality/rust_language_crustacean_learning_modules/0002_Rust_Simple_HelloWorld_project_with_cargo.md

 ## Notes
-- executable file is in directory named -> debug
+- Executable file is in directory named -> debug
-- name of executable file is set in -> Cargo.toml
+- Name of executable file is set in -> Cargo.toml
-- source code file is in directory named -> src
+- Source code file is in directory named -> src
-- for abbreviated output:
+- For abbreviated output:
 ```
 $ cargo run -q
 ```
 or
 ```
 $ cargo run --quiet
 ```